ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 > **The deployment in the cluster may be successful, but the deployed service may have issues**\
 > Even if you do not get a lot of warnings or, worse, errors, the deployment may not have been truly successful due to issues that go beyond what Kubernetes can detect, like configuration problems specific to the deployed service.

-Give MetalLB a couple of minutes to get ready, then check with `kubectl` that it has been deployed in your cluster.
+Give MetalLB a couple of minutes to get ready, then check with `kubectl` that it has been deployed in your cluster:

 ~~~sh
 $ kubectl get -n metallb-system all -o wide